March 1, 2026

 Why €20M+ Capital Rounds Fail Without Structural Backbone

-In early-stage companies, decision logic is proximity-based.
+In early-stage operational models, decision logic is proximity-based.
 Alignment is maintained through frequent interaction, founder accessibility, and shared context.
-Trade-offs are negotiated in conversation and resolved through informal authority.
-Under modest scale, this configuration can be highly effective.
-It enables rapid iteration and concentrated accountability.
+Under modest volume, this informal configuration enables rapid iteration.

-As revenue grows, headcount expands, markets multiply, and capital exposure increases, these informal mechanisms begin to strain.
+As headcount expands, markets multiply, and capital exposure intensifies, these proximity-dependent mechanisms enters severe strain.

 The Structural Logic Gap in Scaleups